epogrebnyak/abacus/README.md

 > Hey, what a cool job, thanks much.
 Do you plan to make a possibility for RAS accounting?

-### Command line tools

-`abacus` provides two command line tools called `bx` and `cx`:

-- `cx` has just five commands to learn that allow you to do entire accounting cycle and produce reports.
-- `bx` enables to define a chart of accounts beforehand and inspect individual accounts.

-When starting go with `cx` to just to play or solve textbook problems.

 ## Install

 ```